A1darbek/ayder/README.md

 ✅ HTTP-native event log with partitions and offsets
 ✅ Fast writes with cursor-based consumption
 ✅ Durable with crash recovery
 ✅ Horizontally scalable with Raft replication
+✅ Built-in stream processing with cross-format joins

 ## What Ayder Is Not (Yet)